GlobalSport/state-decorator/README.md

 - Synchronous actions can be chained naturally (one action after the other) in the user code.
 - Asynchronous actions can internally call another action.
 The promise provider function has the decorated actions in parameter (see [API](#API)) so they can return a promise by calling another action.
+- To chain an asynchronous action to a synchronous action, create a new asynchronous action that will call the synchronous action and returns the asynchronous action.

 ```typescript
 import React from 'react';